zookz/cordova-plugin-health/README.md

 # Cordova Health Plugin

-A plugin that abstracts fitness and health repositories like Apple HealthKit or Google Fit
+A plugin that abstracts fitness and health repositories like Apple HealthKit or Google Fit.

+This work is based on [cordova plugin googlefit](https://github.com/2dvisio/cordova-plugin-googlefit) and on [cordova healthkit plugin](https://github.com/Telerik-Verified-Plugins/HealthKit)

 ## Warning